 A fleet consists of ships and squadrons with their corresponding ship and squadron cards, command dials, objective cards, a commander, and any other upgrade cards.
-Each player's fleet cannot exceed 180 points, though it may contain fewer than 180 points.
-A player's fleet cannot contain more than 60 points worth of squadrons.
+Each player's fleet cannot exceed 300 points, though it may contain fewer than 300 points.
+A player's fleet cannot contain more than 100 points worth of squadrons.
 A fleet must include a single commander and one objective card from each category.

-Each player may choose to field either a Rebel or Imperial fleet, as tournament seeding ignores the player's faction (see "Mirror Matches" below and to the left).
+Each player may choose to field either a Rebel or Imperial fleet, as tournament seeding ignores the player's faction (see "Mirror Matches" above).